larzconwell/swish/docs/specification.md

 ### Tokens
 There are four classes of tokens: _identifiers_, _keywords_, _operators and delimiters_, and
 _literals_. _White space_, formed from spaces(U+0020), horizontal tabs(U+0009),
-carriage returns(U+000D), and newlines(U+000A), are ignored except to separate tokens that would otherwise combine into a single token.
+carriage returns(U+000D), and newlines(U+000A), are mostly ignored only being significant to separate tokens that would otherwise combine into a single token.
+Spaces are an exception being an optional way to seperate lists of items in place of commas(U+002C).
 Also, newlines or end of file may trigger the insertion of a semicolon.
 While breaking input into tokens, the next token is the longest sequence of characters that form a valid token.

 ### Semicolons
 The formal grammar uses semicolons(U+003B) as terminators in a number of productions.
 Swish